 Singapore Airlines latest to get massive rescue amid coronavirus crisis

-American Airlines Group Inc, a much larger carrier, on Thursday evening disclosed it would be eligible for $12 billion of U.S. government aid as part of a $58 billion loan and grant package for the airline industry.
+American Airlines, a much larger carrier, said on Thursday it would be eligible for $12 billion of U.S. government aid as part of a $58-billion loan and grant package for the industry.
+That plan still needs U.S. government approval.
 Singapore Airlines' majority shareholder, state-fund Temasek Holdings, said it would underwrite the sale of shares and convertible bonds for up to S$15 billion.

-Singapore's biggest bank DBS Group Holdings Ltd provided an S$4 billion loan.
+Singapore's biggest bank, DBS Group, will provide the airline with a bridge loan of S$4 billion until it gets the funds from the rights issue.
+"This transaction will not only tide SIA (Singapore Airlines) over a short term financial liquidity challenge, but will position it for growth beyond the pandemic," Temasek International Chief Executive Dilhan Pillay Sandrasegara said.

-Some other financially strong carriers are also banking on a return to more normal times once the pandemic has passed, such as Australia's Qantas Airways Ltd, which is continuing with costly plans to refurbish the interiors of its fleet of 12 grounded A380 superjumbos.
-Others, including Air New Zealand Ltd and Virgin Australia Holdings Ltd, have warned they expect to be smaller carriers in the future.
+Some other financially strong carriers are also banking on a return to more normal times once the pandemic has passed, such as Australia's Qantas Airways, which is continuing with costly plans to refurbish the interiors of its fleet of 12 grounded A380 superjumbos.
+Others, including Air New Zealand and Virgin Australia Holdings, have warned they expect to be smaller carriers in the future.

-South Korean low-cost carrier Eastar has begun returning some of its Boeing 737 planes to lessors, while Southwest Airlines Co said it would consider actions to reduce the company's size if passenger traffic remains significantly lower six months from now.
-Nearly one-third of the world's aircraft fleet is now in storage, data provider Cirium said.
+South Korean low-cost carrier Eastar has begun returning some of its Boeing 737 planes to lessors, while Southwest Airlines said it would consider actions to reduce the company's size if passenger traffic remains significantly lower six months from now.
+Nearly a third of the world's aircraft fleet is now in storage, data provider Cirium said.

 "When these airlines raise cash privately, they won't get the kind of terms Singapore Airlines got from Temasek," he told Reuters.
-"They may be able to get the cash to pay bills such as monthly leasing bills at a time of virtually no revenue but later on, the cost of the capital is very high - and that in turn limit what they can do," Sobie said.
-"That, in turn, slows the potential recovery of air transport in some markets."
+"They may be able to get the cash to pay bills such as monthly leasing bills at a time of virtually no revenue but later on, the cost of the capital is very high - and that in turns limit what they can do," Sobie said.
+"That in turn slows the potential recovery of air transport in some markets."

 Airport traffic at 12 major hubs in Asia-Pacific region plunged by 80% on average in the second week of March compared with the same period last year, Airports Council International Asia-Pacific said on Friday as it called for government relief measures for airport operators.
 U.S. airlines are preparing to tap the government for up to $25 billion in grants to cover payroll, even after the government warned it may take stakes in exchange for bailout funds, people familiar with the matter said.